Standard Conditions of Warehousing Services

 - The Service Recipient shall promptly reimburse in full the Provider and/or VCL, their associates and officers, any expenses paid in taxes, duties, fines, levies, or charges that may arise in relation to the storage, handling, or regulatory compliance of the Service Recipient's Goods.

-- An undertaking in clause 2 shall extend to the situations where the liability for additional charges or levies might have arisen in connection with the Provider’s error (without prejudice to the Service Recipient’s rights to claim damages caused directly by the Provider’s negligence).
+- The undertaking in clause 8.2 shall extend to the situations where the liability for additional charges or levies might have arisen in connection with the Provider's error (without prejudice to the Service Recipient's rights to claim damages caused directly by the Provider's negligence).

 - Except for proven gross negligence or intentional misconduct, liability of the Provider for loss or damage to Goods is limited to £100 per metric tonne of the affected Goods.